“How can I make my child say please and thank you?”

 If we just tell our children what we want them to say, they will learn to use these words because they know they will please us and get what they want, but they won’t really understand what these words mean.

-As we continue to model, we can also use narration to help our kids make connections and understand what these words mean and when we use them.
+As we continue to model, narrating really helps children make connections, understand what these words mean, and when to use them.

 Instead of: “What’s the magic word?”